rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 clusterrole.rbac.authorization.k8s.io/strimzi-admin created
 ```

-This cluster role defines the strimzi-admin, a role that allow the interaction with the CRDs and the
+This cluster role defines the strimzi-admin, a role that allows interaction with the CRDs and the
 kafka cluster operator:

 ```